 The feel of soft sand running between the toes, the sound of waves crashing against each other, and the feel of the ocean’s breeze on the face after a long day is something most outdoor lovers look forward to experiencing every year.
 There is something about camping at the beach that makes the whole experience more exciting.

 The East Coast has arguably the best oceanfront in the US.
 Most of these beaches are accessible and open throughout the year.

 It is hard to narrow down to just a few beach camping destinations on the East Coast because each offers a unique experience.
-To help you get started, here are ten beach camping locations we think you should consider when planning your East Coast outdoor adventure.
+To help you get started, here are ten beach camping locations we think you should consider when planning your itinerary for an East Coast outdoor adventure.

 This post is part of our series Discover the USA

 1. Assateague Island, Maryland

 No beach camping list on the East Coast would be complete without mentioning Assateague.
 Located inside Assateague Island National Seashore, this spot has a bit of everything: Pristine sandy beaches, wild bays, salt marshes, and maritime forests.